nnirror/facet/README.md

 	- scales any FacetPattern to {-1,1} and normalizes it.
 Useful for preparing FacetPattern for audio output.
 For example, `sine()` by default returns in a range {0,1}. `audio()` would change that to a bipolar, {-1,1} range.
 	- example:
 		- `new $('example').randsamp().times(_.noise(4)).audio().play();`
+---
 - **comb** ( _ms_ )
 	- generates a comb filtered version of the input FacetPattern, with a delay of `ms` milliseconds.
 	- example:
 		- `new $('example').randsamp().comb(random(40,100)).play();`
+---
 - **convolve** ( _FacetPattern_ )
 	- computes the convolution between the two FacetPatterns.
 	- example:
 		- `new $('example').randsamp().convolve(_.randsamp()).play();	// convolving random samples`
+---
 - **dilate** ( _FacetPattern_ )
 	- warps the playback speed of the input FacetPattern according to the second lookup FacetPattern.
 A value of `1` in the lookup sequence will mean the corresponding portion in the playback buffer will play at "regular" speed.
 Values lower than 1 will play faster, and values higher than 1 will play slower.
 The second FacetPattern will always be scaled between 0.5 and 1.5 before playing, so that some values are slower and the rest are faster.
 	- example:
 		- `new $('example').randsamp().dilate(_.sine(30,20).audio()).play();	// wobbling random samples`
+---
 - **mutechunks** ( _chunks_, _prob_ )
 	- slices the input FacetPattern into `chunks` windowed chunks (to avoid audible clicks) and mutes `prob` percent of them.
 	- example:
 		- `new $('example').randsamp().mutechunks(16,0.33).play();	// 33% of 16 audio slices muted`
+---
+- **on** ( _FacetPattern_ = 0 )
+	- Reruns the command at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
+	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the code should rerun, given the number of steps.
+	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
+You can supply a number, array, or FacetPattern as the argument.
+	- Hit `[ctrl + c]` to delete all hooks.
+You should see a message indicate successful deletion in the browser.
+	- Hit `[ctrl + f]` to toggle between muting and un-muting all hooks.
+You should see a message indicating the current status in the browser.
+	- example:
+		- `new $('example').randsamp().play().on() // play new sample at the beginning of every whole note`
+		- `new $('example').randsamp().play().on(_.noise(4)) // play new sample at 4 random times throughrought every whole note`
+		- `new $('example').randsamp().play().on(_.choose(0,0.125,0.25,0.375,0.5,0.625,0.75,0.875)) // play new sample at 8 geometrically related times throughout every note`
+---
 - **play** ( _FacetPattern_ )
 	- plays the FacetPattern as audio to your computer's default sound card, at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
 	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play, given the number of steps.